OpenEPaperLink/OpenEPaperLink/README.md

 * 1.54"

 ### Aims
-- Low power (currently around 8µA with 30 second latency)
+- Low power (currently around 9µA with a minimum of 40 second latency)
+- Even lower power when there's no AP around
-- Low latency (tags can check for new data every 30 seconds)
+- Low latency (tags can check for new data every 40 seconds)
 - High transfer speeds - It can do about 5kbyte/s in favorable RF conditions.
 This allows for lower power
-- RF-spectrum friendly - We don't need to acknowledge EVERY packet, and we don't need to transfer data we already have
+- RF-friendly - We don't need to acknowledge EVERY packet, and we don't need to transfer data we already have

 The entire setup requires a few tags, and an ESP32.
 A (preferably, but not necessarily) broken tag is used as an 802.15.4 radio for the ESP32.
 You'll need a ZBS_Flasher in order to flash both the AP with its firmware, and the tags.
 Using the 'mac' option on ZBS_Flasher makes sure a tag flashed with a custom firmware has a valid mac address; it used the stock mac address assigned to the tag if it hasn't been flashed before.
 If you want to set it yourself, you can edit the mac address in the infopage.
 The AP expects a tag with a mac that starts with 00:00, followed by 6 bytes.
 The MAC-address also needs to be set on the AP-tag.